Default Passwords When Common Are Dangerous: Get Rid of Them Now

-It’s likely the Mayor has not studied IT security much (and did not need to) and did not anticipate the consequences of his confirming the password and the model set by his actions.
-He’s well-educated in some subjects and IT security is not much more or less his responsibility than everything else done by the city government under him, in other words, not much.
-But that doesn’t matter.
-That’s exactly why he has people who know the subject and can tell him.
+It’s likely the Mayor had not studied IT security much (and did not need to) and did not anticipate the consequences of his confirming the password and the model set by his actions.
+He was well-educated in some subjects and IT security was not much more or less his responsibility than everything else done by the city government under him, in other words, not much.
+But that didn’t matter.
+That’s exactly why he had someone who knew the subject and could tell him.
 Either the problem was solved independently, they didn’t tell him, or he didn’t act properly on it.
 If they didn’t tell him when it mattered, he should ask why they didn’t.
 Some people try not to tell their boss bad news.
 The boss is left in the dark and often stuff gets worse.

 I was surprised at the content of the broadcast interview when I listened to it, and I knew it was a security problem, but I didn’t think of most of the implications until beginning to prepare an article.
 It is alarming.

 This applies to all kinds of accounts, including email, retail, personal, business, government, health, banks, discussions, social media, news subscriptions, and cat videos.
 Many of them allow activities people don’t realize are available.
 The hackers will realize it.
 If they latch onto your account, too bad for you.
 And too bad for a bunch of other people, too.

 I’m saying “password”.
 This applies equally to anything like it, such as a PIN, passphrase, passcode, passkey, or authentication token secret, generically a secret authentication token.
 Whether that token is generated by machine or human or how long it’s valid doesn’t matter.
 Whatever.
 If it’s the same as everyone else’s, get your tools.